emberjs/rfcs/text/0000-deprecate-property-lookup-fallback.md

 # Summary

-Deprecate the fallback behavior of resolving `{{foo}}` by requiring the usage of `{{this.foo}}` as syntax to refer to properties of the templates' backing component.
+Beging the transition to deprecate the fallback behavior of resolving `{{foo}}` by requiring the usage of `{{this.foo}}` as syntax to refer to properties of the templates' backing component.
 This would be the default behavior in Glimmer Components.

 For example, given the following component class: